 The Long March 4B (Chinese: 长征四号乙火箭), also known as the Chang Zheng 4B, CZ-4B and LM-4B is a Chinese orbital carrier rocket.
 Launched from Launch Complex 1 at the Taiyuan Satellite Launch Center, it is a 3-stage rocket, used mostly to place satellites into low Earth and sun synchronous orbits.

 The China Aerospace Science and Technology Corporation (CASC) is the main contractor for the Chinese space program.
 It is state-owned and has a number of subordinate entities which design, develop and manufacture a range of spacecraft, launch vehicles, strategic and tactical missile systems, and ground equipment.
 It was officially established in July 1999 as part of a Chinese government reform drive, having previously been one part of the former China Aerospace Corporation.
 Various incarnations of the program date back to 1956.INFO WIKI

 A Long March 4B rocket successfully launched an oceanography satellite Wednesday from northwestern China, hours before officials at a different spaceport scrubbed the planned launch of a cargo ship to deliver supplies to the Chinese space …

-A Chinese Long March 4B rocket is expected to take a Haiyang oceanography satellite to orbit early Wednesday morning.
-Liftoff from the Jiuquan Satellite Launch Center is expected at approximately 12:10 PM local time (04:10 UTC) on 19 May.
+A Chinese Long March 4B rocket took a Haiyang oceanography satellite to orbit early Wednesday morning.
+Liftoff from the Jiuquan Satellite Launch Center occurred approximately 12:03 PM local time (04:03 UTC) on 19 May.